Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars have scored 1.1 more goals per game than their average on the season.
+- In their past 10 games, the Stars are putting up 1.1 more goals per game than their season-long average.

-- The Stars are ranked third in NHL play for the fewest goals against this season, having given up 215 total goals (2.6 per game).
+- The Stars are ranked third in league action for the fewest goals against this season, having conceded 215 total goals (2.6 per game).

 - The team's goal differential is fourth-best in the league at +66.